bsai25008/db-lab-work/README.md

 ---

+## 🛠️ GitHub Lab Takeaways
+What I learned about GitHub in this lab:
+* I discovered how to use core Git tracking operations (`git add` and `git commit`) to log precise changes and create a clean chronological history of source code snapshots.
+* I learned how local repositories connect with remote hosting environments like GitHub (`git push`), allowing seamless code synchronization between my computer and cloud environments.
+* I realized the value of structural documentation files like `README.md` to communicate technical architectures, repository scopes, and workflows transparently within software teams.

+---

 ## 🛠️ Featured Project Highlight
 * **Naml (نمل) — Pakistani Criminal Justice Public Database:** A full-stack database systems project featuring a 32-table normalized MySQL schema, custom RBAC security configurations, and a Python Flask backend to track and preserve legal case records transparently.

+---
+*End of Document — Driven by Data, Powered by AI.*